julian-molina/Documentation/_includes/data_mine/style.md

 <!--------------------------------------------- CONTENT starts -->

 A style applied to a polygon body or a polygon border node acts as the default style.
+Styles including colors, opacity, line width, and more, are defined in the node's configuration.

 <!--------------------------------------------- CONTENT ends -->